Skip to content

 Time

 Okay, I tried.
-I believe it was also during the previous year, she (the ex-girlfriend, not my wonderful spouse) and I had moved to an apartment in the neighborhood area in Culver City known as Fox Hills.
+I believe it was also during the previous year, she (my old ex-girlfriend, not my wonderful spouse) and I had moved to an apartment in the neighborhood area in Culver City known as Fox Hills.
 When that happened, it began of a shift in our movie watching habit toward the nearby area of Marina Del Rey, via the nearby Marina Freeway.
-Once dubbed the Richard M. Nixon Freeway (a name dumped during the 70s after the Watergate scandal, btw), it’s only about 1.5 miles long and happens to be the shortest one in the unofficial freeway capital of the U.S.
+Once dubbed the Richard M. Nixon Freeway.

 Love that I have you to consult about movies.